brandontrabucco/design-bench/README.md

 conda activate design-baselines
 ```

 You may then run the following series of commands in a bash terminal using the command-line interface exposed in design-baselines.
-Ensure that the conda environment `design-baselines` is activated in the bash session that you run this script from.
+Also, please ensure that the conda environment `design-baselines` is activated in the bash session that you run these commands from in order to access the `design-baselines` command-line interface.

 ```bash
 # set up machine parameters